Imitation is the sincerest form of flattery.

 1. Use – Take what you know and like and use it.
 If unsure, test it yourself.

-For example, if you’d like to help someone develop hidden talents, first take the StrengthsFinder online questionnaire yourself (great value at $15).
-If you get value from the experience, chances are they will too.
+Tip: If you’d like to help a direct report develop a hidden talent, first take the StrengthsFinder online questionnaire yourself.
+If you get value from the experience, share it with them.

 2. Adapt – Take what works and adapt it to your own needs, or the needs of the people you wish to develop.